james-stevens/pyrar/COMMERICAL_HOSTING.md

 `10 threads` means 10 users can execute queries, e.g. searches, at the **exact** same time.
-The 11th user's PC will automatically wait until the 1st user's query has finished, so all they will see an hour-glass for a little longer than otherwise.
+The 11th user's PC will automatically wait until the 1st user's query has finished, so all they will see is an hour-glass for a little longer than otherwise.

+10 simultaneous users is a surprisingly good amount.
+Its possible the number of threads can be extended - depending on what other services you want.

 Note: All searches are done in batches of a handful at a time (configurable, default is 5), so users won't have an hour-glass for any significant time.

-Its possible the number of threads can be extended - depending on what other services you want.

 ## Payment